-SAFE WORK PRACTICE HEAD PROTECTION GENERAL Safety headwear is designed to protect the head from impact from falling objects, bumps, splashes from chemicals or harmful substances, and contact with energized objects and equipment.
+SAFE WORK PRACTICE HEAD PROTECTION G GENERAL Safety headwear is designed to protect the head from impact from falling objects, bump splashes from chemicals or harmful substances, and contact with energized objects ar equipment.
 Head protection is mandatory on all active Waterline work sites unless authorized by the Waterline Project Manager or a Waterline Principal.
-Workers exposed to head hazards must wear protective headgear.
-APPLICATION Industrial headwear is considered mandatory unless otherwise authorized by the Project Manager or Principal.
-Industrial headwear is defined as a hard hat that has the required "dielectric strength."
-There are many designs, but they all must meet CSA requirements for Class G (General Usage) and Class E (Electrical trades).
-Both the shell (light and rigid to deflect blows) and the suspension (to absorb and distribute the energy of the blow) must be compatible and maintained according to manufacturer's instructions.
-If attachments are used with headwear, they must be designed specifically for use with the specific headwear used.
-Other types of head protection may be considered on active Waterline work sites through hazard assessment and approval by the Project Manager or Principal, including OH&S Code approved all-terrain vehicle, snow vehicle, motorcycle head protections, OH&S Code PROTECTIVE MECHANISMS approved bump hats, and OH&S Code bicycle head protection.
-Proper care is required for headgear to perform efficiently.
-Its service life is affected by many factors including temperature, chemicals, sunlight and ultraviolet radiation (welding).
-The usual maintenance for headgear is washing with a mild detergent and rinsing thoroughly.
-Consistent with SWP Equipment Immobilization (Lock-Out / Tag-Out) and SWP Preventative Maintenance requirements, PPE, including hard hats, must be regularly checked before use to ensure they are in good repair and suitable for use.
-Do: Replace headgear that is pitted, holed, cracked or brittle; Replace headgear that has been subjected to a blow even though damage cannot be seen; Remove from service any headgear if its serviceability is in doubt; Replace headgear and components according to the manufacturer's instructions; and Consult applicable legislation or your supplier for information on headgear.
-Do Not: Drill, remove peaks, or alter the shell or suspension in any way; Use solvents or paints on the shell (makes shell "break down"); Put chin straps over the brims of certain classes of headgear; Use any liner that contains metal or conductive material; or Carry anything in the hard hat while wearing the hard hat.
+Workers exposed to head hazard must wear protective headgear.
+API PLICATION Industrial headwear is considered mandatory unl Manager or Principal.
+Industrial headwear is defin "dielectric strength."
+There are many designs, but Class G (General Usage) and Class E (Electrical trac blows) and the suspension (to absorb and distr compatible and maintained according to manufactu with headwear, they must be designed specifically Other types of head protection may be considere hazard assessment and approval by the Project Ma approved all-terrain vehicle, snow vehicle, mot approved bump hats, and OH&S Code bicycle head ess otherwise autho hed as a hard hat th they all must meet C des).
+Both the shell (lig ibute the energy of irrer's instructions.
+If a for use with the spec d on active Waterline anager or Principal, ir orcycle head protect ind protection. rized by the Project hat has the required CSA requirements for ght and rigid to deflect the blow) must be attachments are used cific headwear used. e work sites through ncluding OH&S Code ctions, OH&S Code PROTECTIVE MECHANISMS Proper care is required for headgear to perform effifactors including temperature, chemicals, sunlight ar maintenance for headgear is washing with a mild de with SWP Equipment Immobilization (Lock-Out / Tag requirements, PPE, including hard hats, must be reare in good repair and suitable for use.
+Do: Replace headgear that is pitted, holed, cracked Replace headgear that has been subjected to seen; Remove from service any headgear if its servic Consult applicable legislation or your supplier for Do Not: Drill, remove peaks, or alter the shell or susper Use solvents or paints on the shell (makes she Put chin straps over the brims of certain classe Use any liner that contains metal or conductive Carry anything in the hard hat while wearing the For more information, look at: CSA Standard "Inductive ciently.
+Its service life ad ultraviolet radiation stergent and rinsing th p-Out) and SWP Preve gularly checked befor a blow even though eability is in doubt; to the manufacturer's or information on hea sion in any way; Il "break down"); s of headgear; material; or e hard hat. strial Protective Head e is affected by many o (welding).
+The usual horoughly.
+Consistent entative Maintenance re use to ensure they h damage cannot be instructions; and dgear.
 SELEC TION AND USE Standard.
 As per safe work procedures.
-SUI PERVISOR Supervisors are responsible to facilitate and/or provide proper PPE and associated training ٧ PONSIBILITY VORKER PONSIBILITY to their workers.
-Ensure proper head protection is worn as per the sa afe work practice and l hazard assessment.
+SU PERVISOR Supervisors are responsible to facilitate and/or pro ovide proper PPE and d associated training RESF to their workers.
+RESF PONSIBILITY Ensure proper head protection is worn as per the sa afe work practice and hazard assessment.
 Rev. Date Description Authored/ Reviewed by Approved by 0 Oct.
-9, 2008 Based on the ACSA head protection information sheet Steve Foley Eric Pringle 1 May 22, 2009 Review Shermin Negari 3 Mar.
-10, 2011 Oct.
-17, 2012 Review Review Christopher Dyck 4 Aug.
-12, 2013 Annual Review Brent Morin Brent Lennox Kiran Arshi 5 Oct.
-15, 2014 Annual Review - no changes Jessica Doyle 6 Sep.
-21, 2015 Annual Review - no new changes Maury Scott Eric Pringle 7 May 13, 2016 Revision to align all PPE guidance and policy Steve Foley Eric Pringle 8 Aug.
-17, 2016 Addition of req. to check PPE before use, removal of 5- year expiry for headgear Eric Pringle Shannon Kuntz
+9, 2008 Based on the ACSA head protection information sheet Steve Foley Eric Pringle 1 May 22, 2009 Review Shermin Negari 2 Nar.
+10, 2011 Review Broot Maria ∕ Aug 12 2012 Brent Loppoy Kiran Arehi -+ Oct 15 2014 Jessica Dovle Mian Alshi 6 Sep.
+21 2015 Annual Review - no new changes Maury Scott Eric Prinale 7 May 13, 2016 Revision to align all PPE guidance and policy Steve Folev Eric Prinale 8 Aug.
+17, 2016 Addition of req. to check PPE before use, removal of 5- Eric Pringle Shannon Kuntz